Starvuxx/oop_2020/exercises/02 - Encapsulation and Invariants/README.md

 - A method that fires an employee with given name from the company and returns false if he doesn't exist (remove only first one with given name)
 - A method that sorts the employees in the company by name
 - A method that gives the total monthly salary of all employees
-- A method that raises the salary of all employees by a given percantage
+- A method that raises the salary of an employee with a given name by a given percantage
 - A method that prints the information about all employees